-The amount that firms plan or intend to invest.
+The amount that firms plan or intend to invest

-Aggregate expenditures schedule
+Aggregate expenditures (closed economy)=

-An addition of spending to the income-expenditure stream: investment, government purchases, and net exports.
+an addition of spending to the income-expenditure stream: Investment, government purchases, and net exports

 Unplanned changes in inventories